trailheadapps/easy-spaces-lwc/README.md

     sfdx force:org:open
     ```

-1. Follow the steps in the 'Completing the Installation' section below to activate remaining settings.
+1. Follow the instructions in the [Completing the Installation](#completing-the-installation) section below to finish the installation.

 ### Installing Easy Spaces using Unlocked Packages

 Use this option if you don't have the Salesforce CLI configured and want to experience the sample app.
 Because Easy Spaces is built on a set of related units, you'll be installing a series of unlocked packages.
 You'll also be importing sample data, after installing packages.

-1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 prerelease org.
+1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 pre-release org.

 1. Enable MyDomain in your DE org.
 Instructions to do this are [here](https://trailhead.salesforce.com/modules/identity_login/units/identity_login_my_domain).